nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --storage.redis.sentinel.username string         Username for authenticating to Redis Sentinels.
       --storage.redis.tls.truststorefile string        PEM file containing the trusted CA certificate(s) for authenticating remote Redis servers.
 Can only be used when connecting over TLS (use 'rediss://' as scheme in address).
       --storage.redis.username string                  Redis database username.
 If set, it overrides the username in the connection URL.
       --storage.session.type string                    Type of session storage engine to use.
-Options are: in-memory, sql (default "in-memory")
+Options are: in-memory, redis (default "in-memory")
       --storage.sql.connection string                  Connection string for the SQL database.
 If not set it, defaults to a SQLite database stored inside the configured data directory.
 Note: using SQLite is not recommended in production environments.
 If using SQLite anyways, remember to enable foreign keys ('_foreign_keys=on') and the write-ahead-log ('_journal_mode=WAL').
       --strictmode                                     When set, insecure settings are forbidden. (default true) --tls.certfile string                            PEM file containing the certificate for the gRPC server (also used as client certificate).
 Required in strict mode.